MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 ![Display Properties screenshot in Game Manager](media/displayproperties.png)

-Once you add a field to `DisplayProperties`, you need to republish all of the public catalog items in order to add that field to the indexed values in each item document.
-Additionally, only the top-level Display Properties are indexed, so anything nested will **NOT** be indexed.
-Display Property names must be unique for all properties.
+When you add a field to `DisplayProperties`, it will create a new index for you in the database.
+Only documents added or updated after index creation will be included.
+If you need the Display Property to apply to all items you will need to republish the entire catalog.

 `DateTime`, `Double`, and `Queryable String` display properties are **queryable**, these properties can be used in Filter and OrderBy statements.

 `Searchable String` display properties are **searchable**, these properties will be queried with fuzzy search against the `Search` field.
 Searchable properties cannot be used in Filter and OrderBy statements.

 Titles are limited to 5 display properties of each type.

+> [!WARNING]
+> Display property mappings are stored as an indexed list of key-value pairs.
+Deleting existing display property mappings can shift indexes and break the behavior of all remaining properties.
+It is suggested to add an additional property rather than deleting or editing an existing one and you should avoid deleting property mappings unless absolutely necessary

 ## Filter